 If totals are equal, it still does not fully guarantee that no errors were made; for example, when a transaction was recorded twice or when it was not recorded at all.

-It shows a summary of how much Cash, Accounts Receivable, Supplies, etc. the company has after the posting process.
+A trial balance shows a summary of how much Cash, Accounts Receivable, Supplies, and all other accounts the company has after the posting process.

 The account names are listed as arranged in the ledger and the balances are placed either on the debit or credit column.

 To illustrate, here's a trial balance example.
 Based on the ledger we prepared in the previous lesson, the trial balance would look like this:

 |Unadjusted Trial Balance|